farshed/farshed.github.io/src/content/blog/borderline-internals.md

 This object inconstancy in adults results in attachment issues and becomes apparent in behaviour in the following ways:

-- **Emotional Impermanence**: Rapid changes in feelings towards people based on their immediate actions or presence.
+- **Emotional impermanence**: Rapid changes in feelings towards people based on their immediate actions or presence.
-- **"Out of Sight, Out of Mind"**: Struggling to maintain emotional ties when separated, even briefly.
+- **"Out of sight, out of mind"**: Struggling to maintain emotional ties when separated, even briefly.
 The person may emotionally detach or seek new attachments.
-- **Fear of Abandonment**: Worrying that any separation, even temporary, means permanent loss or betrayal.
+- **Fear of abandonment**: Worrying that any separation, even temporary, means permanent loss or betrayal.
-- **Idealization and Devaluation**: Viewing someone as perfect when they are present and meeting needs, but seeing them as flawed or uncaring when they're not.
+- **Idealization and devaluation**: Viewing someone as perfect when they are present and meeting needs, but seeing them as flawed or uncaring when they're not.
-- **Overreaction to Changes**: A minor change in someone’s behaviour or situation could lead to a disproportionate emotional response.
+- **Overreaction to changes**: A minor change in someone’s behaviour or situation could lead to a disproportionate emotional response.
-- **Selective Memory**: Focusing on recent interactions to define the entire relationship, forgetting a longer history of positive or negative experiences.
+- **Selective memory**: Focusing on recent interactions to define the entire relationship, forgetting a longer history of positive or negative experiences.
-- **Need for Reassurance**: Constantly needing affirmation from loved ones to feel secure.
+- **Need for reassurance**: Constantly needing affirmation from loved ones to feel secure.
-- **Difficulty with Routine Separations**: Struggling with everyday situations like a partner going to work, leading to excessive anxiety or neediness.
+- **Difficulty with routine separations**: Struggling with everyday situations like a partner going to work, leading to excessive anxiety or neediness.

 ## Identity Disturbance